-In the Santa Monica case, 45 companies were tentatively identified as PRPs including several oil companies that were named as the principal contributors of the MTBE and tert-butyl alcohol (TBA) detected in the water supply.
+In the Santa Monica case, 45 companies were tentatively identified as PRPs

+The systems used by water utilities to treat anthropogenic chemicals in groundwater are required to meet all applicable drinking water standards mandated by the SDWA as well as any additional requirements from the primacy agency (i.e., the state or local authority).
+As discussed earlier in the chapter, drinking water standards continue to evolve as more chemicals including several oil companies that were named as the principal contributors of the MTBE and tert-butyl alcohol (TBA) detected in the water supply.
 After extensive investigations, the City attempted to fund the project by bringing the PRPs into the process voluntarily and working through engineering committees.
 When this process failed, the City sued and settled with the major PRPs for \$231 million to pay for water replacement, monitoring, and the design, construction, and operation of the groundwater treatment system.
-The GAC treatment system became operational in December 2010 with the objective of treating MTBE to less than 3 μg/L and TBA to less than 1 μg/L.
+The GAC treatment system became operational in December 2010 with the objective of treating MTBE to less than 3 μ g/L and TBA to less than 1 μ g/L.